by Tea Master DANIELA CUBELIC

 This is the kind of magical recipe that makes you believe in miracles or sorcery.
 You’ll never believe it when you taste the end product, but these recipes require NO cooking & are unbelievably easy to make.
 Kids will love making them, so will those of you who feel like desserts are hard to make, or cooking isn’t your thing.

-It makes THE most delicious tasting chocolates, and allows you to create sophisticated or simple combinations depending on who you are making them for.
-Your foodie friends will fall in love with jasmine, chai or smoked tea infused chocolates, classic tea lovers will adore Earl Grey tea chocolates, and kids will love the mint tea chocolates.
+It makes THE most delicious tasting chocolates, & allows you to create sophisticated or simple combinations depending on who you are making them for.
+Your foodie friends will fall in love with jasmine, chai or smoked tea infused chocolates, classic tea lovers will adore Earl Grey tea chocolates, & kids will love the mint tea chocolates.

-All you need to do is simply put tea and chocolate in an airtight container for up to a week for the flavours to infuse.
-The tea releases its flavour into the chocolate, and all you need to decide on is which yummy combos to make.
+All you need to do is simply put tea & chocolate in an airtight container for up to a week for the flavours to infuse.
+The tea releases its flavour into the chocolate, & all you need to decide on is which yummy combos to make.

 If using a chocolate bar, break it into bite-sized pieces.
 The smaller the chocolate pieces, the more surface area is exposed to tea, which results in an even better tasting finished product.

-- Airtight container (this is a great way to re-use your leftover Silk Road tea tins!)
+airtight container (this is a great way to re-use your empty Silk Road tea tins!)

-2. Place chocolate over top of the tea, and put the lid on the container
+2. Place chocolate over top of the tea, & put the lid on the container

 YOU’RE DONE!!
 All you need to do next is place the airtight container into a cupboard where it avoids exposure to heat or sunlight.
 Leave it there for about a week for the flavours to infuse.